JhanviMangtani/C-Programming/README.md

 - Learn and apply **Git & GitHub version control**
 - Build a **public portfolio** that showcases my growth as a developer

----

----

-## 📌 About This Repo
-This is a **personal learning project**.
+ng project**.
 Each branch may represent a different topic, which gets merged into `main` once completed.
 This way, the `main` branch always stays updated with clean, final versions of programs.